 - masking or flagging data and using those annotations to guide later steps in the analysis;

 - using the results of interactive analysis to guide a custom run of the pipeline (e.g., tweaking spectral extraction parameters or background estimates);

 - combining data sets in various ways, with careful attention to astrometry, PSF matching, and other issues;

 - source detection and photometry using different choices or algorithms than those used in the pipeline;

-- measuring lines and continuum in spectral data; and
+- measuring lines and continuum in spectral data;

 - fitting models to data or otherwise testing hypotheses.

-A typical workflow involves highly interactive exploratory analysis on small portions of the data, followed by development of custom scripts to automate the analysis on larger data sets.
+A typical workflow involves highly interactive exploratory analysis on small portions of the data, followed by the development of custom scripts to automate the analysis on larger data sets.

-The recommended way to install stable versions of the JWST data-analysis tools is to use AstroConda.
+The recommended way to install stable versions of the JWST data analysis tools is to use AstroConda.